Laci Kay Somers Tugs On Her Thong In Sultry Instagram Video

 Laci Kay Somers sizzled in her latest Instagram video, sharing a clip of herself posing in a scandalous bra-and-panty set that showcased all of her curves.

-The model-singer wore a carnation pink top with matching bottoms, white piping framing the lingerie.
+The model-singer wore a carnation pink top with matching bottoms with white piping framing the lingerie.
 The band on both the bra and underwear was emblazoned with the word “LOUNGE” in black writing.

-First, she faced the camera head-on, her body squarely in the shot.
+First, she faced the camera head-on with her body squarely in the shot.
 From this angle, fans got a front view of Laci’s hourglass physique, her diamond belly button ring glinting in the light.
 Her taut and toned midriff was on full display.

 She then turned to the side, placing her hand on her chin for a moment and flaunting her hips and waist.
 Her panties were pulled up high on her hips, giving the illusion that her legs went on forever.

-In her next move, Laci tugged on the waistband of the underwear, adjusting the bottoms so they sat correctly.
-She then turned even more to the side, her curvaceous derriere becoming the focal point of the video.
+In her next move, Laci tugged on the waistband of the underwear while adjusting the bottoms so they sat correctly.
+She then turned even more to the side with her curvaceous derriere becoming the focal point of the video.

-Her icy blond locks cascaded down her back in mermaid-like waves, reaching her hips.
+Her icy blond locks cascaded down her back in mermaid-like waves and reached her hips

 She used an Instagram filter for the video, one that peppered kisses all over her face.
 Still, Laci’s makeup shone through, giving the sexy look a final finish.